yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 **VSCode Extension**

 I was trying to automatically add syntax highlighting for things like Node, Npm, Typescript and so on.
-There are too many keywords required.I want to manage the post files as complete versions.So, what I found as a compromise was a VSCode extension.
+There are too many keywords required.
+I wanted to manage the post files more easily.
+So, what I found as a compromise was a VSCode extension.
 There’s an extension called 'Markdown All in One', and getting familiar with it seems like it will improve efficiency moving forward.
-Once all your work is done, try organizing and publishing your post in Markdown.
-In my previous tech blog, I wrote it directly, but writing it this way in Markdown feels more 'developer-like' and cool, so I decided to go with it.

 **Running Commands with Bash**